spiceai/spiceai/README.md

 ## Next Steps

-You can use any number of predefined datasets available from Spice.ai in the Spice Runtime.
+You can use any number of predefined datasets available from Spice.ai in the Spice runtime.

-A list of publically available datasets from Spice.ai can be found here: https://docs.spice.ai/building-blocks/datasets.
+A list of publically available datasets from Spice.ai can be found here: https://[docs.spice.ai/building-blocks/datasets](https://docs.spice.ai/building-blocks/datasets).

 In order to access public datasets from Spice, you will first need to create an account with Spice.ai by selecting the free tier membership.

-Navigate to https://spice.ai/ and create a new account by clicking on Try for Free.
+Navigate to [spice.ai](https://spice.ai/) and create a new account by clicking on Try for Free.

 <img width="500" alt="spiceai_try_for_free-1" src="https://github.com/spiceai/spiceai/assets/112157037/27fb47ed-4825-4fa8-94bd-48197406cfaa">